Edward Leithen

 Sir Edward Leithen is a fictional character in several of John Buchan's novels: The Power-House, John Macnab, The Dancing Floor, The Gap in the Curtain and Sick Heart River.
 These were published over a number of years, the first in 1916 (although "The Power House" was originally published in a magazine in 1913), and the last in 1941, one year after Buchan's death.
 Leithen's name is borrowed from the Leithen Water, a tributary of the River Tweed, one of many references to the Scottish Borders in Buchan's novels.

 He also appears in The Return of John MacNab by Andrew Greig in a 1990s retelling of John Macnab.

 Career

-In the books, Leithen is a Scottish barrister and a Conservative politician (and MP) and, at one point, an Attorney General.
+In the books, Leithen is a Scottish barrister and a Conservative politician (and MP) and, at one point, Attorney General.
 He is also described as an excellent fly fisherman (which forms an important part of John MacNab.).

 He served in the British Army during World War I, starting as a private in the Grenadier Guards and ending as a GSO 1 (General Staff Officer - Grade 1, probably a lieutenant-colonel or colonel).